ShokuninSan/learning-scalaz/README.markdown

 # Learning Scalaz

 This is _me_ learning Scalaz using Eugene Yokota's (@eed3si9n) excellent [blog](http://eed3si9n.com/learning-scalaz/) as a guide.
-This repo my playground for learning Scalaz (a somewhat messy collection of examples in form of Scala Worksheets, Modules and Tests).
+This repo is my playground for learning Scalaz (a somewhat messy collection of examples in form of Scala Worksheets, Modules and Tests).

 ## Resources